Slow Wool ...

 So, I won't abandon my past water-boiling-to-get-sinks-over-160 F fleece washing methods entirely, but it's nice to have this option for those gorgeous Leicester, Romney, and Corriedale fleeces that tempt me at fleece sales.

 This does take a fair bit of water, which is reusable, with some planning and spare buckets.
 And outdoor space, or room for the soaking.
 The soak water didn't stink in the outdoors, but I don't know how it might fair in tight quarters.
 The wool didn't stink up my bathroom during its rinsings, and when done, smelled of nothing in particular, no sheepiness.

 So far I've washed Romney, Shetland, Corriedale, Llama, and Soay fiber using this method.
 There's quite a bit more Soay to work through, more Llama, Manx Loghtan (from the UK), and Icelandic fleece.
 At two fleeces a week, I might be done by Christmas -- but with far less effort on my part than my boiling-water-in-the-sink washing.
 This is a Good Thing.

 What do you look for in a fleece?

 How do I know what sheep breed to look for?

 How much weight will Shetland fleece lose in washing?

 I washed the fleece, now what?

 ...
-And be sure to see the Fiber topic for a whole host of ideas on preparing washed fleece for spinning and information about specific fiber types.
+And be sure to look through Ask The Bellwether using the search box in the top left for a whole host of ideas on preparing washed fleece for spinning and information about specific fiber types.

 © October 16, 2010 by Ask The Bellwether, posted at http://askthebellwether.com/blog